← Back to ResourcesBreed Guides

 The short answer

-Greyhounds in Calgary are uncommon but not impossible.
-Best sources: Calgary Humane Society, AARCS, BARCS, plus ROAR (Reality Of Adopted Racing greyhounds) — BC-based but serves Alberta.
-Adoption fee: $300–$700 (specialty rescues higher due to transport + dental).
-Greyhound puppies are extremely rare — most adoptable Greyhounds are 3–7 year old retired racers and are functionally adult on day one.
-Three hard rules for Calgary Greyhound owners: (1) winter coat mandatory below 0°C, (2) never off-leash anywhere unfenced (sighthound prey drive + 45 mph), (3) tell your vet about anesthesia sensitivity before any procedure.
-Italian Greyhounds are a completely different toy breed — see the dedicated section below.
+Greyhounds in Calgary are uncommon but not impossible to find.
+Best sources: Calgary Humane Society, AARCS, BARCS, plus Greyhound Pets of Alberta (GPA) and ROAR (Reality Of Adopted Racing greyhounds).
+Adoption fee: $300 to $700.
+Specialty rescues sit higher because of transport and dental costs.
+Greyhound puppies are extremely rare.
+Most adoptable Greyhounds are 3 to 7 year old retired racers and are adult on day one.
+Three hard rules for Calgary Greyhound owners: (1) winter coat mandatory below 0°C, (2) never off-leash anywhere unfenced (sighthound prey drive plus 45 mph top speed), (3) tell your vet about anesthesia sensitivity before any procedure.
+Italian Greyhounds are a completely different toy breed.
+See the dedicated section below.

 Where can I adopt a Greyhound in Calgary?

-Calgary Humane Society, AARCS, BARCS, Pawsitive Match, and Calgary Animal Rescue see Greyhounds and Greyhound mixes occasionally.
-ROAR (Reality Of Adopted Racing greyhounds) is the largest Western Canadian Greyhound-specific rescue and places dogs in Alberta via foster network.
-Greyhound Pets of Atlantic Canada (GPAC) is east-coast and rarely has Alberta-adoptable dogs.
-Browse all currently available Greyhounds across 13+ Calgary rescues at the breed page — listings update every 2 hours.
-Greyhounds typically get adopted within days because the adopter community is small but dedicated.
+Calgary Humane Society, AARCS, BARCS, Pawsitive Match, and Calgary Animal Rescue see Greyhounds and Greyhound mixes from time to time.
+For breed-specific options, Greyhound Pets of Alberta (GPA) is the local Alberta-based rescue.
+ROAR (Reality Of Adopted Racing greyhounds) is BC-based and also places dogs in Alberta through its foster network.
+Browse all currently available Greyhounds across 15+ Calgary rescues at the breed page.
+Listings update regularly.
+Greyhounds usually get adopted within days because the adopter community is small but loyal.

-The dedicated Greyhound rescue ecosystem in Western Canada is smaller than in the US (where retired racing programs feed huge intake networks).
-With Florida's 2020 racing ban and the broader decline of US dog racing, Canadian Greyhound rescues now place fewer retired racers and more general adult Greyhounds.
-Calgary specifically gets a steady trickle through general rescues plus periodic ROAR placements.
+The dedicated Greyhound rescue network in Western Canada is smaller than in the US.
+US tracks fed huge intake pipelines before Florida's 2020 racing ban.
+With that ban and the broader decline of dog racing, Canadian Greyhound rescues now place fewer retired racers and more general adult Greyhounds.
+Calgary itself gets a steady trickle through general rescues plus periodic GPA and ROAR placements.

 Are there Greyhound rescues in Alberta?

-Alberta does not have a major dedicated Greyhound-only rescue based locally.
-ROAR is BC-based and serves Alberta, specializing in retired racing Greyhounds via foster network.
-Italian Greyhound Rescue Foundation has Canadian chapters that occasionally place in Alberta.
-Most Calgary Greyhound adoptions happen through general rescues (CHS, AARCS, BARCS) rather than breed-specific channels because the local Greyhound population is too small to support a dedicated rescue.
+Yes.
+Greyhound Pets of Alberta (GPA) is the local Alberta-based breed-specific rescue.
+ROAR is BC-based and also serves Alberta through its foster network.
+Both groups specialize in retired racing Greyhounds.
+Italian Greyhound Rescue Foundation has Canadian chapters that sometimes place in Alberta.
+Most Calgary Greyhound adoptions still happen through general rescues (CHS, AARCS, BARCS) because the local Greyhound population is small.

 Where can I adopt a Greyhound near Signal Hill, Calgary?

-No rescue is “based” in Signal Hill specifically, but several Calgary rescues with Greyhound inventory are accessible from SW Calgary.
-Calgary Humane Society at 4455 110 Ave SE is roughly 20 minutes from Signal Hill via Glenmore Trail.
-AARCS is foster-based with no central facility — the Greyhound's foster could be anywhere in the city, including SW.
-For SW-located Greyhound viewings, browse PawFinder's breed page first, then arrange to meet the dog wherever the foster is located.
-Most Calgary adopters drive across the city for the right Greyhound — they're uncommon enough that location flexibility helps.
+No rescue is “based” in Signal Hill itself, but several Calgary rescues with Greyhound inventory are easy to reach from SW Calgary.
+Calgary Humane Society at 4455 110 Ave SE is about 20 minutes from Signal Hill via Glenmore Trail.
+AARCS is foster-based with no central facility.
+The Greyhound's foster could be anywhere in the city, including SW.
+For SW-located viewings, browse LocalPetFinder's breed page first, then arrange to meet the dog wherever the foster lives.
+Most Calgary adopters drive across the city for the right Greyhound.
+They are uncommon enough that location flexibility helps.

-SW Calgary is generally good Greyhound territory: lots of fenced backyards in established neighbourhoods (Strathcona, Christie Park, Aspen Woods, Springbank Hill), proximity to Edworthy off-leash for fenced-area exercise alternatives, and easier access to Calgary's veterinary specialists for anesthesia-sensitive procedures.
+SW Calgary is generally good Greyhound territory.
+There are lots of fenced backyards in established neighbourhoods (Strathcona, Christie Park, Aspen Woods, Springbank Hill), Edworthy is nearby for fenced-area exercise alternatives, and access to Calgary veterinary specialists for anesthesia-sensitive procedures is straightforward.

 Are there Greyhound puppies for adoption in Calgary?

 Almost never.
-Three reasons: (1) most adoptable Greyhounds come through specialty rescue from retired racing programs, arriving as 4–7 year old retired racers, (2) Greyhound breeders are uncommon in Canada and rarely surrender puppies to rescue, (3) when puppies do appear they're typically Greyhound mixes.
-If you specifically want a Greyhound puppy, you're likely waiting 12+ months.
-Be open to a young adult Greyhound (1–3 years) — functionally similar in trainability without the puppy chaos.
-Most Calgary adoptable Greyhounds are 3–7 and immediately settle as gentle, calm couch companions.
+Three reasons: (1) most adoptable Greyhounds come through specialty rescue from retired racing programs and arrive as 4 to 7 year old retired racers, (2) Greyhound breeders are uncommon in Canada and rarely surrender puppies to rescue, (3) when puppies do appear, they are usually Greyhound mixes.
+If you specifically want a Greyhound puppy, you are likely waiting 12+ months.
+Be open to a young adult Greyhound (1 to 3 years).
+The trainability is similar without the puppy chaos.
+Most Calgary adoptable Greyhounds are 3 to 7 and settle quickly as gentle, calm couch companions.

 How much does it cost to adopt a Greyhound in Calgary?

-$300–$700 depending on the rescue.
-General Calgary rescues (CHS, AARCS, BARCS): $300–$500.
-ROAR and other specialty Greyhound rescues: $400–$700 — higher because they cover transport from US tracks, full medical workup, and often dental work (retired racers commonly need it).
+$300 to $700 depending on the rescue.
+General Calgary rescues (CHS, AARCS, BARCS): $300 to $500.
+GPA, ROAR, and other specialty Greyhound rescues: $400 to $700.
+The higher fee covers transport from US tracks, a full medical workup, and often dental work (retired racers commonly need it).
 Calgary Humane Patient Paws senior or medical-needs Greyhounds: $135 minimum.
 Fees include spay/neuter, vaccinations, microchip, and basic medical workup.
-A purchased Greyhound puppy from the rare Canadian breeder runs $2,500–$4,000.
+A purchased Greyhound puppy from the rare Canadian breeder runs $2,500 to $4,000.

 What is the difference between a Greyhound and an Italian Greyhound?

-If you're searching for an “Italian Greyhound” specifically, you want the toy breed (8–15 lbs).
-If you're searching for a “mini Greyhound” or “small Greyhound” expecting a 25–40 lb dog — that breed doesn't exist.
-The closest mid-size sighthound is a Whippet (25–40 lbs), which is a third distinct breed.
+If you are searching for an “Italian Greyhound” specifically, you want the toy breed (8 to 15 lbs).
+If you are searching for a “mini Greyhound” or “small Greyhound” expecting a 25 to 40 lb dog, that breed does not exist.
+The closest mid-size sighthound is a Whippet (25 to 40 lbs), which is a third distinct breed.

 Can Greyhounds be off-leash in Calgary?

 No, with rare exceptions in fully-fenced spaces.
-Greyhounds are sighthounds with intense prey drive and 45+ mph top speed — once they spot a rabbit, squirrel, small dog, or fast-moving object, they can be 200+ metres away in seconds and out of recall range.
+Greyhounds are sighthounds with strong prey drive and a 45+ mph top speed.
+Once they spot a rabbit, squirrel, small dog, or fast-moving object, they can be 200+ metres away in seconds and out of recall range.
 The vast majority of Greyhound rescues require adopters to commit to never off-leash anywhere unfenced.
-Even Calgary off-leash parks are inappropriate for most Greyhounds because they're not fully fenced.
-Accepted alternatives: long-line leashes (30–50 feet), fully-fenced private yards or rentable fenced fields (Sniffspot has Calgary listings), or treadmill exercise.
+Even Calgary off-leash parks are not safe for most Greyhounds because they are not fully fenced.
+Accepted alternatives: long-line leashes (30 to 50 feet), fully-fenced private yards or rentable fenced fields (Sniffspot has Calgary listings), or treadmill exercise.

-The 1–2% of Greyhounds with weak prey drive may be off-leash candidates after years of training, but assume your dog is not in that group.
-The risk profile of being wrong is severe: a Greyhound at full sprint hits roads, fences, and other obstacles before you can react.
+The 1 to 2% of Greyhounds with weak prey drive may be off-leash candidates after years of training, but assume your dog is not in that group.
+The risk profile of being wrong is severe.
+A Greyhound at full sprint hits roads, fences, and other obstacles before you can react.

 Why do Greyhounds need a winter coat in Calgary?

-Greyhounds have essentially zero body fat (1–2% body fat is typical, vs 15–25% for most breeds) and a very thin single coat.
-They cannot regulate body temperature in Calgary winter and develop hypothermia at temperatures other breeds handle fine.
-Calgary Greyhound owners universally use insulated winter coats below 0°C, often with leg coverage for sub-20°C, plus booties for salt and ice.
+Greyhounds have almost no body fat (1 to 2% body fat is typical, versus 15 to 25% for most breeds) and a very thin single coat.
+They cannot keep body temperature stable in Calgary winter and develop hypothermia at temperatures other breeds handle fine.
+Calgary Greyhound owners use insulated winter coats below 0°C, often with leg coverage for sub-20°C, plus booties for salt and ice.
 Inside the home, many Greyhounds wear pajamas in winter just to stay comfortable.
-This is not optional — it's a hard requirement for the breed in Calgary climate.
+This is not optional.
+It is a hard requirement for the breed in Calgary climate.

 Why do Greyhounds need a Greyhound-experienced vet for anesthesia?

 Greyhound anesthesia sensitivity is a real medical fact, not breed mythology.
-Greyhounds metabolize many anesthesia drugs differently due to low body fat, low albumin levels, and unique hepatic enzyme profiles.
-Standard anesthesia protocols can produce prolonged recovery times, low blood pressure, or death in untrained hands.
-Always tell your vet your dog is a Greyhound before any procedure — including dental cleaning.
+Greyhounds metabolize many anesthesia drugs differently due to low body fat, low albumin levels, and unique liver enzyme profiles.
+Standard anesthesia protocols can produce long recovery times, low blood pressure, or death in untrained hands.
+Always tell your vet your dog is a Greyhound before any procedure, including dental cleaning.
 Calgary vets with Greyhound experience adjust protocols (lower dose induction agents, different premeds, careful monitoring).
-If your regular vet hasn't handled Greyhounds, ask for a referral or seek out a specialist before scheduling surgery.
+If your regular vet has not handled Greyhounds, ask for a referral or seek out a specialist before scheduling surgery.
+Watch for osteosarcoma (bone cancer) and GDV bloat in the deep-chested adult Greyhound.
+See our Greyhound health and vet guide for the full Calgary-specific health protocol.

 Are Greyhounds good apartment dogs?

-Yes — Greyhounds are excellent apartment dogs despite their size.
-Two 20–30 minute walks daily plus a long-line run on the weekend is sufficient exercise for most adult Greyhounds.
-They sleep 18–20 hours per day, are quiet (rarely bark), don't pace, and tolerate alone time well after adjustment.
-The catch: weight restrictions — many Calgary condos cap dogs at 25–35 lbs, and Greyhounds run 60–90.
+Yes.
+Greyhounds are excellent apartment dogs despite their size.
+Two 20 to 30 minute walks daily plus a long-line run on the weekend is enough exercise for most adult Greyhounds.
+They sleep 18 to 20 hours per day, are quiet (they rarely bark), do not pace, and tolerate alone time well after adjustment.
+The catch: weight restrictions.
+Many Calgary condos cap dogs at 25 to 35 lbs, and Greyhounds run 60 to 90.
 Verify your building's pet bylaws explicitly include large breeds before adopting.
 See our pet-friendly rentals guide and renter-friendly rescues guide.

 Frequently Asked Questions